Blog post SEO is essential for your blog’s long-term success.

 To be more precise, here is a list of things you can do after a new blog post is published:

 - Schedule the post to be shared multiple times on your business social media accounts.

-- Share the post in your personal social media accounts
+- Share the post on your personal social media accounts

 - Add a couple of links pointing to the new post from older posts on your website

 - Use Facebook paid ads and promote your post to a defined Facebook Audience.
 Using this technique consistently a number of times will help you increase your Facebook organic reach.

 - Share the new post with your email subscribers

 - Try email outreach.

-- Find people on Twitter, Linkedin, Facebook groups that talk about your topics and let them know about your new post.
+- Find people on Twitter, Linkedin, and Facebook groups that talk about your topics and let them know about your new post.

 - Go to Quora and search for questions related to your blog topics and if relevant mention your blog.